ERR0RW0LF/Project-Chaos/README.md

 <!-- My channel name is ERR0RW0LF, and I will refer to myself by this name.
 This will be the first video on my channel. -->

 Hello, I am ERR0RW0LF and welcome to my channel.
-I'm from Germany, so please excuse me if I mispronounce something.
-I like to program and have some knowledge about hacking.
+I like to program.
 Today, I am excited to introduce you to my new project, Project-Chaos.
 This will be a small, portable mini-computer inspired by Greek mythology.
 This device will serve as a starting point for many other projects.

 I am going to develop this project in a series of videos.
 As I am new to making videos, I hope my quality will improve over time.
 If you want to follow along and see my progress, I would be happy if you subscribe.
 Now, let's get started.